TensorNetwork/tensornetwork.org/src/mps/algorithms/timeevo/index.md

 time-evolved states $\ket{\psi(t+\delta)}$, $\ket{\psi(t+2\delta)}$
 etc.

-The _time-evolving block decimation_, also known as the Trotter method and abbreviated here as TEBD, was developed around 2004 both for MPS\cite{vidal04:_effic_simul_one_dimen_quant,zwolak04,verstraete04:_matrix_produc_densit_operat} and the original classical DMRG\cite{white04:_real_time_evolut_using_densit,daley04:_time_hilber}.
+The _time-evolving block decimation_ method, also known as the Trotter method and abbreviated here as TEBD, was developed around 2004 both for MPS\cite{vidal04:_effic_simul_one_dimen_quant,zwolak04,verstraete04:_matrix_produc_densit_operat} and the original classical DMRG\cite{white04:_real_time_evolut_using_densit,daley04:_time_hilber}.
 It uses a Trotter-Suzuki decomposition of $\hat U(\delta)$, which is